mmssouza1/DS-301_Final-Project_DataScienceConerstone/README.md

 The improved experiments also evaluate parameters such as minimum samples per leaf, class weights, additional K values, and SVM gamma settings.

+### 5. Logistic Regression

+Adds a fourth model not tested by the selected article.

 ## Results

 ### Default-Class F1-Score